bharathgs/Awesome-pytorch-list/README.md

 76. [gpytorch](https://github.com/cornellius-gp/gpytorch): A highly efficient and modular implementation of Gaussian Processes in PyTorch.
 77. [hessian](https://github.com/mariogeiger/hessian): hessian in pytorch.
 78. [vel](https://github.com/MillionIntegrals/vel): Velocity in deep-learning research.
+79. [nonechucks](https://github.com/msamogh/nonechucks): Skip bad items in your PyTorch DataLoader, use Transforms as Filters, and more!

 ## Tutorials & examples